kubernetes/website/docs/admin/kubeadm.md

 ### `kubeadm config`

-Kubeadm v1.8.0+ automatically creates a ConfigMap with all the parameters used config on `kubeadm init`.
+Kubeadm v1.8.0+ automatically creates a ConfigMap with all the parameters used during `kubeadm init`.

-But if you initialized your cluster using kubeadm v1.7.x or lower, you must use the `kubeadm config upload` command to create this ConfigMap in order for `kubeadm upgrade` to be able to configure your upgraded cluster correctly.
+If you initialized your cluster using kubeadm v1.7.x or lower, you must use the `kubeadm config upload` command to create this ConfigMap in order for `kubeadm upgrade` to be able to configure your upgraded cluster correctly.